Will the protests spread COVID-19? The police response is the more likely culprit

 They would still be willing to go out in that risk to demonstrate how unacceptable this murder was.”

 Protesters are currently seeking justice for the killing of George Floyd, a resident in Minneapolis who died of asphyxia while under the knee of a police officer.
-His story is reminiscent of several other Black Americans, including Ahmaud Arbery, Breonna Taylor, and Tony McDade among a long list of others, all of whom who died at the hands of law enforcement (or in the case of Arbery, former law enforcement).
+His story is reminiscent of several other Black Americans, including Ahmaud Arbery, Breonna Taylor, and Tony McDade among a long list of others, all of whom died at the hands of law enforcement (or in the case of Arbery, former law enforcement).
 But people aren’t just protesting their deaths—they’re also demonstrating against the myriad threats to Black lives at large, from police violence and extra-legal killings to disease.
 George Floyd tested positive for COVID-19 in April, a fact that was revealed in his autopsy report.

 “Despite the known public health risk that people who are already more at risk of transmission of the virus are facing, they would still be willing to go out in that risk to demonstrate how unacceptable this murder was,” says Riana Elyse Anderson, an assistant professor of health behavior and education at the University of Michigan School of Public Health.

 She says that in videos and photos of the protest, police are not necessarily wearing masks themselves or wearing gloves when they make arrests.
 “The use of tear gas and inflammatory agents that would cause people to have to take their masks off or to touch their faces has been legally challenged in a lot of these cases,” she says.
-“It makes you wonder just how…it’s no longer happenstance that police are using these tactics.”
+“It makes you wonder just how . . . it’s no longer happenstance that police are using these tactics.”